is part of the Informa Markets Division of Informa PLC

-We are thrilled to announce the line-up of inspirational speakers for the Keynote Theatre in 2020.
+We are thrilled to announce the line-up of inspirational speakers for the Keynote Theatre.

 Each year we aim to excite and create debate with famous faces who share lessons and insights from their careers, and this year is no exception.

 With enthralling and entertaining speeches to inspire your health and safety strategy and change the way you think about mental health, risk management and teamwork - this is an unmissable opportunity to hear from Alastair Campbell, Amy Williams, MBE and astronaut Major Tim Peake, CMG.

 Alastair Campbell is a writer, communicator and strategist best known for his role as former British Prime Minister Tony Blair’s spokesman, press secretary and director of communications and strategy.
 Still active in politics and campaigns in Britain and overseas, he now splits his time between writing, speaking, charities, and consultancy.
 He is editor-at-large of The New European , and chief interviewer for GQ magazine.